 The key argument of Empires Apart is that these changes did not alter the core imperial values of either nation.
 Both Americans and Russians continued to believe that their manifest destiny was to impose their will on others.
 Corporatist and Communist Imperialism changed only the mechanics of Empire.
 Both nations have shown that they are still willing to use military force and clandestine intrigue to enforce imperial control.
 The foreign adventures of Vladimir Putin are just the most current example.

 Empires Apart uncovers the real story behind the growth of the American Empire from the first 9/11 style terrorist attacks launched against the natives by the early Puritans to the disastrous Polar Bear Expedition against the Bolsheviks and the “regime changes” of the twentieth century.
 Uniquely it shows how the broad sweep of American history follows a consistent path from the first settlers to the present day and by comparing this with Russia’s path – frankly labelled “imperial” by the Russian Tsars – demonstrates the underlying nature of America’s global ambitions.
 In doing so it uncovers the nation’s hidden history – slave raids targeting Spanish missionaries, the first US attack on Libya in 1815, the workers soviet that tried to control the Seattle in 1919, the 1921 Tulsa pogrom, the destruction of Iranian democracy in 1953, the choreographed murder of Che Guevara.

 In the twentieth century Russia saw massive changes – ruled by tsars and then commissars, bureaucrats and then kleptocrats, with the malign figure of Joseph Stalin casting his terrible shadow.
-In all its forms Russian society remained the polar opposite of American and yet Empires Apart demonstrates the remarkable parallels in the way the two nations have treated the rest of the world; parallels which continue into the 21st century.
+In all its forms Russian society remained the polar opposite of American and yet Empires Apart demonstrates the remarkable parallels in the way the two nations have treated the rest of the world; parallels which continue in the 21st century.